qualityshepherd/brine/assets/posts/southern_coast.md

 **0607 Runes in the Dunes** is a phenomenon that occurs at twilight.
 As the first light breaks over the horizon, intricate patterns like ancient runes emerge in the shifting sands.
 These patterns vary in complexity and design, appearing and disappearing with the rhythm of the sunrise.
 Locals believe these runes hold secrets or messages from the spirits of the desert.
 Others see them as a natural wonder, a testament to the enigma of the dunes.
 Regardless, witnessing the Runes in the Dunes is a captivating experience, drawing travelers and curious onlookers alike to behold the artistry of the desert dawn.

-**0608 Yagul Fane** is marked by two imposing stone towers, erected by the legendary magi, Naz Yagul and Uma Fane.
-The Council of Six governs the site, with the head of Fellstead Monastery playing tie-breaker.
-Access beyond the ground floors is limited to magi and staff, and protected by formidable wards and spells.
-Residents are esteemed for their mastery of magical disciplines, drawing scholars and adventurers from distant lands.
+**0608 Yagul Fane** Two imposing towers--one obsidian black, one alabaster white--mark where legendary magi Naz Yagul and Uma Fane made their home.
+The Council of Six governs from these towers, with Fellstead's head monk as tie-breaker.
+Ground floors bustle with public markets, meeting halls, and apprentice quarters, while upper floors remain strictly warded against all but magi and staff.
+The towers' reputation for magical mastery draws scholars and adventurers from distant lands.

-Surrounding the towers is a desert village housing approximately 300 inhabitants.
-These resilient individuals thrive in the harsh environment, relying on traditional values, adaptability, and self-reliance.
-Most live in tents; some in permanent stone structures, showcasing their connection to the land.
+A village of 300 Dustfolk surrounds the towers, their mix of tents and stone buildings testifying to their adaptability.
+These hardy folk maintain traditional values while embracing the harsh desert life.

-In the center of the village sits a magical cistern, created by the magi of Yagul Fane, ensuring water for all.
-This enchanted well symbolizes the community's unity and strength.
-The villagers engage in herding livestock and participating in trade as part of their daily activities.
+At the village center, a magical cistern ensures water for all--a gift from the towers that symbolizes unity between magi and Dustfolk.
+The villagers tend livestock and maintain active trade despite their remote location.

+**The Council of Six**
+1. **Archmage Voss** `Chronomancer, Ancient, Calculating`
+2. **Lady Meera** `Illusionist, Elegant, Sharp`
+3. **Lord Thane** `Duelist, Scarred, Stoic`
+4. **Master Vex** `Shapeshifter, Disfigured, Kind`
+5. **Sister Rose** `Druid, Quiet, Watchful` - Monastery representative
+6. **[Empty Seat]** - Recently vacated under mysterious circumstances

-- **Gareth** `Next in line for Council of 6, Necromancer, Sweet tooth`
+- **Gareth** `Necromancer, Scoundrel, Sweet tooth` next in line for Council of 6
 - **Captain Yorik** `Guard, Hunter, Daring`
 - **The Broker** `Fence, Embroiderer, Methodical`
-- **Narla** `Alchemist, Pretty, 3 Husbands`
+- **Narla** `Alchemist, Alluring, 3 Husbands`
 - **Sorrel** `Priest, Trailblazer, Passionate`
 - **Cirian** `Sage, Cartwright, Creative`
-- **Flax** `Barkeep, Assassin, Funny`
+- **Flax** `Barkeep, Assassin, Cheap`
 - **Liren** `Armorer, Wench, Determined`
 - **Ursula** `Spy, Cheeky, Displaced, Ward`
 - **Mrs Redraven** `Lady-of-the-house, Loyal, Prude`

+**RUMORS**
+1. Master Vox is stuck between forms.
+He's actually a silver dragon studying human magic.
+1. Sister Rose may wear monastery robes, but I saw her leaving offerings at the old druid stones.
+1. The Broker's embroidery contains messages for northern spies.
+1. Narla's three husbands?
+Same man; just from different times.
+Voss knows but lets it slide - he's sweet on her too.
+1. Dustfolk children play 'Council and Criminals' in the alleys.
+They know secrets about the towers that even the guards don't know.
+1. Watch which well you draw from.
+That east well water remembers things.
+Dreams them back to you at night.

 **0807.6 Barrow of the Cane**
 A 12' rune stone carved into a silver speckled, rust-colored stone.
 It sets upon a small hill marked with rusty grass.
 The rune tells an elaborate history of **The Cane**, an ancient tribe of warriors.
 The barrow has an entrance at its base, framed by three monolith stones.
 The walls within are covered in chalky paintings of men with long spears fighting various monsters; hand prints of men, women and children; and giants in the mountains.
 The paintings depict families with heads in the shape of various animal spirits.
 Each cubbyhole is marked with these same animal shapes.